Faith school: England

-The Education Act 1944 introduced the requirement for daily prayers in all state-funded schools, but later acts changed this requirement to a daily "collective act of worship", the School Standards and Framework Act 1998 being the most recent.
+The Education Act 1944 introduced the formal requirement for daily prayers in all state-funded schools, even if many state schools, particularly secondary schools, no longer do so.
+Later acts changed this requirement to a daily "collective act of worship", the School Standards and Framework Act 1998 being the most recent.
 This also requires such acts of worship to be "wholly or mainly of a broadly Christian character".
 The term "mainly" means that acts related to other faiths can be carried out providing the majority are Christian.

 Independent schools are exempt from this provision, so it has always been possible to have an independent (not state-funded) school with no act of worship or with acts of worship relating to non-Christian religions.
 However, many schools that were originally church schools are now largely state funded, as are some Jewish schools.
 These are allowed to have acts of worship "in accordance with the beliefs of the religion or denomination specified for the school".
 Until 1997, the UK funded only Christian or Jewish faith schools (Muslim schools existed but were privately funded), but the 1997–2007 Labour Government expanded this to other religions, and began using the term "faith school".

 Education in England includes various types of state-funded faith school, including Voluntary Aided (VA) schools, Voluntary Controlled (VC) schools, and Faith Academies.

 The two main providers of faith schools in England are the Church of England and the Catholic Education Service.

 In 2011, about one third of the 20,000 state funded schools in England were faith schools, approximately 7,000 in total, of which 68% were Church of England schools and 30% were Roman Catholic.
 There were 42 Jewish, 12 Muslim, 3 Sikh and 1 Hindu faith schools.

 Following the 2010 Academy Act, many faith schools converted to Academy status, and are sometimes known as Faith Academies.
 Many Free Schools have also been created with a religious designation, and these are also sometimes referred to as Faith Academies.
 All academies can set pay and conditions for staff, and are not obliged to follow the National Curriculum.
 However the Department for Education "will not approve any application where we have any concerns about creationism being taught as a valid scientific theory, or about schools failing to teach evolution adequately as part of their science curricula."

 Voluntary Aided and Voluntary Controlled faith schools follow the same National Curriculum as state schools, with the exception of religious studies, where they are free to limit it to their own beliefs.